By the summer of 1999, I was coming to the end of the line at the Ocean County Observer.

 One of the things I had to give up on a regular basis that summer as the new boss was covering Little League.
 By 1999, my reputation was very good with handling the sport.
 I had done it for 15 years and had seen it all, including the successful Toms River East American Little League All-Star team winning the whole thing in 1998.

-Now, another group of Toms River East American Little Leaguers under the tutelage of Mike Gaynor were making a run toward another state championship.
+Now, another group of Toms River East American Little Leaguers under the tutelage of Mike Gaynor was making a run toward another state championship.
 And like the year before, it was not going to be easy at all.

 Nick, who I could never thank enough for the yeoman work he did that summer in covering Little League in person, was sent out to Cherry Hill American for the first state championship game between East American and Section 1 champion Pequannock on Thursday, August 5.
 Pequannock won that game.